Cray-HPE/docs-csm/install/create_hmn_connections_json.md

 The [SHCD/HMN Connections Rules document](shcd_hmn_connections_rules.md) explains the expected naming conventions and rules for the HMN tab of the SHCD, and the `hmn_connections.json` file.

-> **`INTERNAL USE`** For HPE Cray internal systems, this file should come from the [shasta_system_configs](https://stash.us.cray.com/projects/DST/repos/shasta_system_configs/browse) repository.
-> Each system has its own directory in the repository.
-If this is a new system that does not yet have the `hmn_connections.json` file (or needs to be regenerated), then one will need to be generated from the SHCD (Cabling Diagram) for the system.
->
-> If you need to fetch the system's SHCD, you can use your HPE login to fetch it from [SharePoint](https://hpe.sharepoint.com/sites/HPC-AI-Install/CID/Install%20Documents/Forms/AllItems.aspx?FolderCTID=0x0120009859972694683B4C93C09EA98DDBB640&viewid=d6b54e31%2D74ce%2D44a9%2D924a%2Df5c0627cd172&id=%2Fsites%2FHPC%2DAI%2DInstall%2FCID%2FInstall%20Documents%2FCray%2FShasta%20River).
-May need to request permission to access this SharePoint folder.

 ### Prerequisites
 * SHCD Excel file for your system
 * Podman or Docker running